-Work Inspired by Sculptures at the Metropolitan Museum of Art
+Work Inspired by Images at the Metropolitan Museum of Art

 Please compare last week’s collection with this week’s.
 The point is how surprisingly the source of my images determines how I want to make the art.
 For years I’ve had trouble with the Met site.
 Never wants to download like it says it will.
 This has proved a boon because you’re often able to enlarge the image so only part of the sculpture fills the screen, but in much better detail than you would get with the sculpture trapped small to force a head-to-toe view.